mavaddat/powershell-profile/README.md

 - Useful commands for crypto, including converting between different crypto file types, checking if private keys and certs match, etc. See [openssl.ps1](openssl.ps1)
 - Config files for [Windows Terminal](profiles.json), [Terminus](terminus-settings.yaml), and other modern Windows terminals.

-The profile code itself contains useful implementations of common patterns- eg, installing packages, reading the registry, interacting with files and processes. **Learning the things required to make a profile you're happy with is a great way to get comfortable with Powershell.**
+The profile code itself contains useful implementations of common patterns, e.g., installing packages, reading the registry, interacting with files and processes. **Learning the things required to make a profile you're happy with is a great way to get comfortable with Powershell.**

 The details below are minimal, but the names of most commands make things fairly obvious.